27 Mind-Blowing Things To Do In Miami Beach: Epic Guide From A Local

 Although South Beach is known to be the playground for the wealthy and celebrities, it also continues to draw many tourists, who may not be high rollers.

-Ocean Drive is known for its electric blue sea, white sandy beaches, colorful lifeguard stands, and of course overpriced cars slowly cruising the street.
+Ocean Drive is known for its electric blue sea, white sandy beaches, colorful lifeguard stands, and of course, overpriced cars slowly cruising the street.

 Insider tip: Anywhere that advertises 2 for 1 is actually per person.
 Avoid my mistake and fall for this overly expensive trap of ordering cocktails.